jgonzalez9397/School_project/README.md

 # School_project
-Building a web app with HTML, CSS, and Javascript/jQuery
+Building a web app with HTML, CSS, and Javascript/jQuery for HackReact project.